← Back

 Patch Applications

-Keep all software, frameworks, and dependencies up to date.
+Keep all software and frameworks up to date, along with every dependency they pull in.
 Unpatched WordPress plugins are the single most common entry point for website breaches.

 Application Control